 Winter Tree Crafts

-Winter crafts might not have the gorgeous colours of autumn of the blossom of spring but that doesn’t mean that they can’t be fun.
+Winter art projects might not have the gorgeous colours of autumn of the blossom of spring but that doesn’t mean that they can’t be fun.

 I’ve used white paint for the snow on the trees but you could go for some metallic silver ones or add some snowflake stickers.